Restaurant Menu Photo SOP: The 90-Minute Shoot → Enhance → Publish Workflow

 - clean backgrounds and remove distractions

-- export platform crops so you do not manually crop for every channel
+- export platform crops so you don’t manually crop for every channel

 6) Publish (10 minutes)